Chart Color Schemes

 Development

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Moffat Beach recorded around 26 residential properties granted approval per year.
-Over the past 5 financial years, between FY-21 and FY-25, approximately 133 homes were approved, with a further 9 approved so far in FY-26.
-On average, over these years, only 0.2 new residents per year per dwelling constructed were recorded.
+AreaSearch analysis of ABS building approval numbers shows Moffat Beach recorded around 26 residential properties granted approval per year.
+Over the past 5 financial years, from FY-21 to FY-25, approximately 133 homes were approved, with an additional 17 approved so far in FY-26.
+On average, each dwelling constructed over these years accommodates about 1.1 new residents.

-This indicates that new supply is keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.
-The average construction value of new properties is $940,000, demonstrating a developer focus on the premium segment with upmarket properties.
-In FY-26, $4.2 million in commercial development approvals have been recorded, indicating limited commercial development focus compared to residential.
+This suggests a balanced supply and demand dynamic, maintaining stable market conditions.
+The average construction value of new properties is $940,000, indicating a focus on the premium segment with upmarket dwellings.
+In FY-26, $4.2 million in commercial development approvals were recorded, reflecting limited commercial development activity compared to residential.

-Compared to Rest of Qld, Moffat Beach has around two-thirds the rate of new dwelling approvals per person while it places among the 82nd percentile of areas assessed nationally.
-New development consists of 83.0% detached dwellings and 17.0% townhouses or apartments, sustaining the area's suburban identity with a concentration of family homes suited to buyers seeking space.
-The location has approximately 125 people per dwelling approval, indicating an expanding market.
-Future projections, based on AreaSearch's latest quarterly estimate, show Moffat Beach adding 129 residents by 2041.
-Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Compared to the Rest of Qld, Moffat Beach has roughly two-thirds the rate of new dwelling approvals per person.
+Nationally, it ranks among the 82nd percentile of areas assessed for new dwelling approvals.
+The current new development composition is 83.0% detached dwellings and 17.0% townhouses or apartments, preserving Moffat Beach's suburban identity with a concentration of family homes.
+As of now, there are approximately 129 people per dwelling approval in the area.
+Future projections estimate an addition of 190 residents by 2041 based on AreaSearch's latest quarterly estimate.
+Given current development patterns, new housing supply is expected to meet demand, presenting good conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development